MessedUpCode/sv_gimmighoul_respawn/README.md

 }
 ```

-The purpose of "-1" is uncertain, it may respawn all missing gimmighoul of that form however it is so rare it is practically impossible to verify it.
+The purpose of "-1" is uncertain, it may respawn all missing gimmighoul of that form (as in the pseudocode above), however it is so rare it is practically impossible to verify it.
 ### How did you find out?
 With a lot of experiments and time, luck also helped a couple of times.
 Initially I simply wanted to understand if the respawn attempt was run once per real day or once per in-game day.
 Both hypothesis were incompatible with my results so I kept investigating it.